userfront/guide/all/tutorials/react-authentication.md

 ### Routing

-We'll set up a simple app with routing.
+We'll set up a small app with routing.
 This is all we need to start adding authentication.

 | Route        | Description                              |
 | :----------- | :--------------------------------------- |